LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Sprint3.md

 #### Profile Page (10 points)
-Personal Profile page exists and is accessible to useres.
+Personal Profile page exists and is accessible to users.
 They can view their personal information (not change their email). view the last 5 orders that were submitted, and change their password.

 #### User Experience (10 points)